Limitations on liability

 Does the cap (and other liability limitations) apply to the whole agreement or just warranties (or particular terms)?

 Frequency/market practice: Caps commonly apply to indemnification obligations in the whole agreement (although breach of seller's/target's covenants are often carved out of the cap).
-Other limitations on liabilities (e.g., baskets) commonly apply only to the representations and warranties.
+Other limitations on liabilities (e.g., baskets) commonly apply only to the non-fundamental representations and warranties.
 Specific representations and warranties (particularly fundamental representations and warranties) or other items in the agreement (such as special indemnities) may have different cap amounts.

 What are the common exceptions to the cap?